sictweb/bti425-2020/notes/react-forms-intro.md

 With React (and Angular) apps, we typically *bind* a form element to the component for two reasons:
 1. Behaviour (event binding) - one or more functions that handle events that happen in the form element (e.g. change, blur)

 2. State (data binding) - a property in component state to hold the current value or contents of the form element

 Another difference comes out of the first big difference.
 In summary, we typically do not use a `<form>` element.
-This kind of element provides a feature that may not be all that useful or important in a React app that uses binding, so we don't have to include it.
+This kind of element provides an extra feature that may not be all that useful or important in a React app that uses binding, so we don't have to include it.

 > In case you're curious...
-> The feature is "enter" key handling while the keyboard input focus (i.e. the cursor) is in a text input field.
+> The extra feature is *"enter" key handling while the keyboard input focus* (i.e. the cursor) is in a text input field.
 In this scenario, pressing "enter" will "submit" the form.
 Think about this for a moment, and you will also see how that's probably not all that useful or important.
 > See [this SO note](https://stackoverflow.com/questions/41205384/is-the-use-of-the-form-tag-necessary-in-reactjs-that-have-hoc-input-tags-that), and [this opinion](https://hashnode.com/post/why-do-you-write-eventpreventdefault-in-react-cjdznf1el0atom3wt831c2m9o).

 > If you really want this enter>submit behaviour, your code must change: